catamphetamine/react-phone-number-input/README.md

 The phone number `<input/>` itself is implemented using [`input-format`](https://catamphetamine.github.io/input-format/) (which has an issue with some Samsung Android phones, [see the workaround](#android)).
 -->

-I could also easily include all country flags in a form of `<svg/>` React elements as part of this library but the overall size of the bundle would then be about 3 MegaBytes (yeah, those SVGs turned out to be really huge) which is too much for a website.
-Therefore the default behaviour is a compromise: instead of pleloading the flags for all countries in the expanded list of countries only the flag for the currently selected country is shown.
-This way the user only downloads a single SVG image and is not forced to download the whole international flags bundle.

 ## CSS

 The CSS files for this React component must be included on a page too.